1ultimat3/PcapViz/README.md

 # PcapViz
-PcapViz visualizes network topologies and provides graph statistics based on pcap files.
+PcapViz visualizes network topologies and provides graphs and simple statistics based on pcap files.
 It separates out each of ISO layers 2,3 and 4 to be graphed separately making it much easier to see the data flows at each level rather than mixing them up as most other packages do.
 It should be possible to determine key topological nodes or to spot patterns of data exfiltration attempts more easily.

 ## Features